Shopify/hansel/README.md

 ```

 The name is inspired by [Hansel and Gretel](https://en.wikipedia.org/wiki/Hansel_and_Gretel), as the packages are breadcrumbs left for container scanners to identify.

-TODO: in contributing.md, specify how to make a release